Increase available SharePoint storage

 Once you've taken the most appropriate quick high impact actions for your tenant's specific situation, there are several structural measures you can implement to prevent further content growth and sprawl.

-Why you need Teams and SharePoint governance
+Why you need SharePoint and Teams governance

 Because Microsoft 365 makes it so easy to create a SharePoint site or a team, people tend to create new workspaces without considering whether a suitable container already exists, what template to use if not, or what the appropriate security settings should be.